ivanvoitovych/tour-of-heroes/step-8.md

 }
 ```

-Now let's make a proper view for our page by wrapping it around Layout component and passing the title with the hero's name:
+Now let's make a good view for our page by wrapping it around the `Layout` component and passing the title with the Hero's name:

 `viewi-app\Components\Views\HeroDetail\HeroDetail.html`